MarkusJCollection/UnitConverter/README.md

-This is a readme for a unit conversion program that deals in weights, distance, and currency.
+This is a unit conversion program that allows you to effortlessly convert between currencies, distances, and even weights.